“The best protection any woman can have… is courage.”— Elizabeth Cady Stanton

 Since the groundbreaking work of the early suffragettes and women’s rights activists there has been monumental progress in the equality of the sexes.
 Women can now do and be anything that a man can—including how they meet their mates, partners, spouses, etc.

 In the early 20th century women weren’t afforded these privileges.
 A woman asking a man out?
 No way.
 A woman going on a date without a chaperone?
 Out of the question.
 A woman dating more than one “gentleman caller” at the same time?
 It might have happened, but it definitely was taboo at the time.
 In the past century, a number of dating traditions and conventions have become outdated.
-Women in today’s world live in a much more liberated atmosphere, allowing them to date how they see fit—and seeking some sugar is most definitely part of that!
+Women in today’s world live in a much more liberated atmosphere, allowing them to date how they see fit.

 Both in the dating realm and outside, it’s extremely clear that social thought surrounding a woman’s place, role, duties and expectations in society have definitely evolved since the 19th Amendment was passed.
 Is it a coincidence that such progress happened after women were seen as equal at the ballot boxes?